 Below you will find descriptions of how the various types of claims are handled.

 - There is a $1,000.00 deductible on comprehensive/collision automobile claims.
 All automobile claims are to be submitted to SEDGWICK.

 Automobile (McNeese vehicle at fault)

 - An accident report and photographs must be obtained from the police department investigating the accident.

-- DA2041 form filled out and signed as specified then submitted to the Office of Risk Management/SEDGWICK – FORM DA2041 IS TO BE SUBMITTED WITHIN 48 HOURS OF ACCIDENT.
+- DA2041 form must be filled out and signed as specified then submitted to the Office of Risk Management/SEDGWICK – FORM DA2041 IS TO BE SUBMITTED WITHIN 48 HOURS OF ACCIDENT.

 - All of the above mentioned forms must be obtained and submitted as stated in #1.